 NOTE: For administrative management actions and all of the above facilities, the management actions and facilities must be determined to be the minimum necessary to meet the purposes of wilderness (e.g., essential for resource protection and preservation, essential for administration of a wilderness area).
 See the next section for guidance on the minimum requirement concept.

-The Wilderness Act also specifically prohibits certain uses and developments:
+The Wilderness Act also specifically prohibits certain uses and developments.
+Under section 4(d) of the Act, the following uses are not permitted in a wilderness: